basakbuluttekin/Data_Analysis_Tech_World_Salaries/README.md

 #Importing

 - Excel file was imported with then table head and data types were checked.
+At the beginning there was 62K raws in excel file and it decreased to 57K after all cleaning and manipulation jobs.

 #Cleaning
 - Unnecessary columns have been removed.
 Required columns (like country) were added to data frame.